 Updated Saturday, Sept.
 3, after Symantec issued a fix for the vulnerability.

-Symantec has fixed a security hole in AntiVirus Corporate Edition that could be exploited to access user names and passwords
+Symantec has fixed a security hole in AntiVirus Corporate Edition that could be exploited to access user names and passwords stored on a company network.

 "Symantec is not aware of any active attempts against or organizations impacted by this issue," the Cupertino, Calif.-based antivirus giant said in an advisory.
 To fix the problem, an update for the LiveUpdate 2.7 client has been released for download.